Visual studio code

 configuration of your project by the extension.

-Finally, Robotran project have a common structure (see `Folder
+Finally, Robotran projects have a common structure (see `Folder

 structure `__).